GoogleCloudPlatform/active-assist/remora-project-cleaner/README.md

 Remora sends an email every time it runs, up to a maximum of three emails for any given project.

 Remora keeps track of emails for each project (using BigQuery).
-If a project continues to be unused after the first email to the owner(s), remora sends a copy of the next email to the folder or organization owner/admin/clarify?, whoever is the immediate parent of the project.
+If a project continues to be unused after the first email to the owner(s), remora sends a copy of the next email to the folder or organization owner, whoever is the immediate parent of the project.

 You get to set a time-to-live `TTL` which is the number of days after which an unused project can be safely removed.
 Remora labels every project with its impending deletion date.